 Only a few are self-service only, such as small cafés around tourist sights: look for a sign saying Selbstbedienung (self-service).

-Some places (usually pubs and bars) do allow you to order at the bar as well as get table service, especially if you’re seated at the actual counter.
+Some places (usually pubs and bars) do allow you to order at the bar as well as get table service, especially if you’re actually seated at the counter.
 Some may even have counter service only.

 If you’re not sure, simply watch what other people do.